Welfare Reform and Work Act 2016 - social rent reduction

 Guidance on the Welfare Reform and Work Act 2016 social rent reduction.

-The Welfare Reform and Work Act 2016 requires registered providers of social housing in England to reduce social housing rents by 1% a year for 4 years from a frozen 2015 to 2016 baseline and to comply with maximum rent requirements for new tenancies.
+The Welfare Reform and Work Act 2016 and amendment regulations require registered providers of social housing in England to reduce social housing rents by 1% a year for 4 years from a frozen 2015 to 2016 baseline and to comply with maximum rent requirements for new tenancies.

 Regulations under the Act set out exceptions from rent reduction, additional criteria for granting exemptions and impose alternative requirements on certain categories of housing excepted from the basic provisions.